LDAP / AD

 2.9 Add user in Zabbix - permissions

-menu and login with "user3" as Username and "password" as Password
+menu and login with "user3" as Username and "password" as Password, if you

 carefully followed the steps above you should successfully login with User role